 I used to buy them at a medical supply store in my city.
 But the many advantages of buying them online made me switch lately.
 The prices are lower, you have more brand to choose from and best of all, you don’t even have to leave your home.

 Sigvaris is the largest maker of compression stockings in the world since 2009.
 They produce more than 3.6 million pairs of socks every year.
+But I find that Therafirm is just as good.

 Make sure to view the sizing chart before choosing your size and ask the customer support team if you have any question, they are very friendly.